How To Set Healthy Boundaries In Dating

 Everyone is responsible for setting their own boundaries and limitations.
 To do this successfully, you'll need to know who you are and what you stand for.
 As such, a certain degree of self-awareness is important when setting boundaries.

 Being in tune with your thoughts and feelings is one of the best ways to begin.
-Take note of how others' words, actions, and behaviors of another affect your emotions and thoughts.
+Take note of how others' words, actions, and behaviors affect your emotions and thoughts.
 When you're feeling angry, frustrated, or otherwise upset, these emotions serve as strong indicators that boundaries have been crossed.
 If this happens, it's your responsibility to recognize it and speak up to prevent it from happening again.

 A Final Word